Superlinear lower bounds for multipass graph processing: Introduction

 Our result compares most directly to the lower bound of Feigenbaum et al.~\cite{FKMSZ05}, who show that even checking if a given matching is of maximum size requires $\Omega(n^2)$ space in one pass.
 Our result can be seen as an extension of their lower bound to the case when multiple passes are allowed.
 Even when $p\ge 2$ passes are allowed, we show that still a superlinear amount of space, roughly $n^{1+\Omega(1/p)}$, is required to find out if there is a perfect matching in the graph.
 This of course implies that tasks such as computing a maximum matching or even simply the size of the maximum matching also require this amount of space.

-For the approximate version of the maximum matching problem, McGregor~\cite{McGregor05} showed that a $(1-\eps)$-approximation can be computed in $\tilde O(n)$ space with the number of passes that is a function of only $\eps$.
+For the approximate version of the maximum matching problem, McGregor~\cite{McGregor05} showed that a $(1-\eps)$-approximation can be computed in $\tilde O(n)$ space\footnote{We use the $\tilde O$ notation to suppress logarithmic factors.
+For instance, we write $\tilde O(f(n))$ to denote $O\left(f(n) \log^{O(1)}(f(n))\right)$.} with the number of passes that is a function of only $\eps$.
 The only known superlinear lower bound for the approximate matching size applies only to one-pass algorithms and shows that the required amount of space is $n^{1+\Omega(1 / \log \log n )}$ if a constant approximation factor better than $1-e^{-1}$ is desired \cite{GoelKK12,Kapralov13}.

 {\bf Shortest paths.} We now move to the problem of computing distances between vertices in an undirected graph.
 Feigenbaum et al.~\cite{FKMSZ08} show that $\tilde O(n)$ space and one pass suffice to compute an $O(\log n/\log\log n)$-spanner and therefore approximate all distances up to a factor of $O(\log n/\log\log n)$.
 They also show a closely matching lower bound of $\Omega(n^{1+1/t})$ for computing a factor $t$ approximation to distances between all pairs of vertices.